New York Gov. Cuomo pledges state aid effort for Puerto Rico | BrantNews.com

-New York Gov. Andrew Cuomo is launching a state effort to help Puerto Rico.
+New York Gov. Andrew Cuomo on Sunday launched a state effort to help hurricane-ravaged Puerto Rico.

-The Democrat announced the relief effort Sunday after making a visit to the hurricane-ravaged island Friday.
+The Democrat announced the relief effort after visiting the island Friday.
 It will encourage residents statewide to donate goods and will raise funds from the business community for organizations in Puerto Rico.

-It also will include efforts from medical professionals to send health care workers to the island and provide support in getting medicine and medical supplies.
+It also will include efforts from medical professionals to send health care workers from New York to the island and provide support in getting medicine and medical supplies.

 Cuomo was joined by entertainer Jennifer Lopez for the announcement.